-Measures of Resource use Efficiency and Constraints of Rapeseed-Mustard crop in Prayagraj District of Uttar Pradesh
+Measures of Resource use Efficiency and Constraints of Rapeseed-Mustard crops in Prayagraj District of Uttar Pradesh

 Abstract:

 This study evaluates the resource use efficiency in rapeseed-mustard cultivation across different farm sizes, focusing on marginal, small, and medium farms.
 The analysis reveals that marginal farms exhibit the highest production elasticity for inputs X1, X2, and X5, indicating significant responsiveness in production with the increase of these inputs.
 Small farms show the highest elasticity for X3, while medium farms generally demonstrate lower production elasticity across all input variables.
 The sum of elasticity/return to scale is greatest in marginal farms, suggesting higher operational efficiency, followed by small and then medium farms.
 The R² values suggest the regression models explain 79%, 83%, and 85% of production variability for marginal, small, and medium farms, respectively, indicating the best model fit for medium farms.
 Marginal Value Productivity (MVP) data shows that investment in all inputs can yield higher returns, with notable variances across farm sizes.
 Key constraints to rapeseed-mustard production include high input costs, fertilizer shortages, and labor availability.
 Recommendations include education on pesticide use, cost reduction strategies, organic waste recycling for compost, and establishing community credit systems.
 Implementing these measures could enhance production efficiency and increase rapeseed-mustard yields.